 - toasted sesame seeds

-- Marinate prawns for 30 minutes.
+- To prepare prawn rice rolls: Marinate prawns for 30 minutes.
 Follow the recipe for steamed rice rolls.
 After you have swirled the batter around the pan to coat evenly, place a few prawns in two rows and sprinkle with bonito flakes; cover and steam for 5 minutes.
 Remove and roll.

-- Combine all ingredients and bring all ingredients to boil in a small saucepan.
+- To prepare sauce: Combine all ingredients and bring all ingredients to boil in a small saucepan.

-- Cut the prawn rice rolls into segments and serve with fragrant soy sauce poured over.
+- To serve: Cut the prawn rice rolls into segments and serve with fragrant soy sauce poured over.
 Sprinkle garnish over steamed rice rolls before serving.